n0abs/Satorex./content/de/post/Just-a-Test-for-this-language/index.md

 ## Withdrawal of funds

-Providers like **{brandname}** usually do not pay out the money again.
+Providers like **TestFX** usually do not pay out the money again.
 You have to exploit a weakness of your personal account manager.
 These employees are paid from the deposit.
 Discuss a test withdrawal with your personal account manager so that you dare to make a larger deposit.
 Try 50% of your own deposit.
 Don’t be stupid!
 Do it yourself and not with Anydesk or Teamviewer.
 Either your adviser will cheat you or you will cheat him.
 There is no other truth.

 ## Can I chargeback my payments?